Oochiiehehe3/ShapeStealther/README.md

 https://app.clickup.com/9013704917/docs/8cm4e6n-93/8cm4e6n-113

+On the ClickUp check out the "Final Checklist" page.
+That contains a list of the things needed to be done in order to make *something* playable tomorrow.

 ## Work Summary from Day 4:

 Luke: Pulled together an ultra-simplified version of the game.
 Whiteboxed a laborator layout and fixed collisions on stairs.